-- 40. Due to overall sluggishness in the Indian economy and slump in the Real Estate Industry, there have been delays in the financial covenants in payment of principle as well as interest to certain secured lenders of the group in the current period.
-The parent company along with one of the subsidiaries are in the process of regularizing such delays. - 41.
-Borrowings include Rs.
-370.82 crores payable to PNB Housing Finance Limited (PNBHFL).
-During the FY 2020-2021, the holding company has entered into a Joint Development Agreement (JDA) with a reputed real estate developer for development and marketing of its group housing project named "Aarohan Residences" (Ongoing project).
-By virtue of this JDA, the new developer will take over the liability of PNBHFL as part consideration of the ongoing project.
-PNBHFL has conveyed its approval to the said arrangement vide communication dated 1st March, 2021 on fulfillment of certain terms and conditions.
-The terms and conditions, inter alia, include certain waiver of interest and restructuring of principal on its loan to this holding Company.
-As on the date of the finalization of the accounts for F.Y 2020 2021, the transfer of the ongoing project has not taken place because of delay in certain regulatory approvals on account of Covid-19 pandemic.
-The complete effect of the transfer will be given effect to, as and when all regulatory approvals are received.
-Since the holding company has not given effect to the project transfer and the exact amount figure of the liability transfers are not also crystallized, the holding company has not accounted for the interest payable to PNBHFL for the FY 2020-2021. - 42.
-Based on the information received The Company has not received information from all their vendors regarding their status under the Micro Small and Medium Enterprises Development Act 2006 (Act), there are no dues outstanding as on 31.03.2021 (Previous Year-Nil) in respect of Micro and Small Enterprises as provided in the Act.
-The parties have been identified based on the information available with the company and the same has been relied upon by the auditor.
+- 43. The Parent Company has signed and registered into a Joint Development Agreement (JDA) with M/s Tulip Infratech Private Limited (Tulip) wherein all development rights of the project "Aarohan" at Golf Course Road have been assigned to Tulip.
+The necessary approvals have been received by PNB Housing Finance Limited (PNBHFL), the Director of Town & Country Planning (DTCP) and the Haryana Real Estate Regulatory Authority (HRERA) and other concern authorities.
+By virtue of the aforesaid JDA, Tulip has taken over entire up-to-date liability of PNBHFL.
+The same is acknowledged by the PNBHFL vide its NOC issued in this context.
+Tulip has also undertaken the pending liability of EDC being payable to the DTCP and pending liability of Project creditors.
+Besides, Tulip has undertaken to develop and handover agreed areas to Vipul along with all existing customers.
+As the liability of PNBHFL has been transferred and a NOC has been received, the parent company has not accounted for accrued the interest payable to PNB Housing Finance Company Limited in the financial year 2021-22.
+In the financial year 2022-23, the complete effect of the transfer will be given effect in the books of accounts. - 44.
+Based on the information received the group has not received information from all their vendors regarding their status under the Micro Small and Medium Enterprises Development Act 2006 (Act), there are no dues outstanding as on 31.03.2022 (Previous Year-Nil) in respect of Micro and Small Enterprises as provided in the Act.
+The parties have been identified based on the information available with the company and the same has been relied upon by the auditor. - 45.

-- 43. The Group's offices and project sites remained shut due to lockdown announced by State Government w.e.f 19th April, 2021.
-As per regulatory orders issued from time to time, the Company saw partial resumption in June 2021, all our offices and project sites got operational in line with respective state rules and regulations.
-However, we also started witnessing labor migration issues across all states.
-This had an adverse impact on our operations at project sites. - 44.
 Solitaire Capital India, A shareholder of Vipul SEZ Developers Pvt.
 Ltd. along with Solitaire Ventures Pte.
 Ltd moved the Hon'ble Supreme Court of India in terms of Section 11(5) and (6) of the Arbitration and Conciliation Act, 1996 and accordingly the Arbitral Tribunal stood constituted.
 The Parties namely Solitaire Ventures Pte.
 Ltd and Solitaire Capital India are treated to be Claimants therein and Vipul Group consisting of eight companies Vipul Ltd., Vipul SEZ Developers Pvt.
 Ltd., PKB Buildcon Pvt.
 Ltd., PKBK Buildwell Pvt.
 Ltd., KST Buildwell Pvt.
 Ltd., Entrepreneurs (Calcutta) Pvt.
 Ltd., URR Housing and Construction Pvt.
 Ltd. & Ritwiz Builders & Developers Pvt.
 Ltd. as well as Silverstone Developers Pvt.
 Ltd. and Karamchand Developers Pvt.
 Ltd. are treated to be Respondents.